Working with Tasks¶

 A task can be in one of the following states:

-• waiting: the task is waiting for some external event to happen before it can be worked on again.
+waiting: the task is waiting for someone or something before it can be worked on again.

-• stopped: the task has been stopped or canceled, but it is not mark as ended.
+stopped: the task has been stopped, but it has not ended yet.

 These states are used to indicate the phase of the task in the workflow of the Workpad.
 This is a basic workflow, with no restrictions in the way you can change a task from one state to another.
 It only hints the current state of the task, but you can change the state at any time.